Jason Watkins (American football): Professional career

-Pre-draft

 Houston Texans

-Watkins was signed on April 28, 2009 by the Houston Texans after going undrafted in the 2009 NFL Draft.
+Watkins was signed on April 28, 2009 by the Houston Texans after going undrafted in the 2009 NFL draft.
 He was waived on September 5.

 New York Sentinels

 Watkins played for the New York Sentinels of the United Football League in 2009.

 Buffalo Bills

 After playing in the UFL, Watkins was signed to the Buffalo Bills' practice squad on November 24.
 After his contract expired following the season, he was re-signed to a future contract on January 5, 2010.